Updated June 13, 2023

 Custom Field to Calculate Profit Amount

 The problem is I don’t have a profit column in the source data.
 I need to find out the profit and profit percentage for each country.
-We can add these two columns in the pivot table itself.
+We can add these two columns to the pivot table itself.

 Step 1: Select a cell in the pivot table.
 Go to Analyze tab in the ribbon and select Fields, Items, & Sets.
-Under this select Calculated Field.
+Under this, select Calculated Field.

-Step 3: In the Formula section apply the formula to find the Profit.
+Step 3: In the Formula section, apply the formula to find the profit.
 The formula to find the Profit is Gross Sales – COGS.

-Go inside the formula bar > Select Gross Sales from the below Field and double click it will appear in the Formula bar.
+Go inside the formula bar > Select Gross Sales from the below field and double click it will appear in the Formula bar.

 Now type minus symbol ( – ) and select COGS > Double click.